fommil/fpmortals/manuscript/complete.md

 This concludes our study of the `.insert` method and how the `ISet` is constructed.
 It should be of no surprise that `Foldable` is implemented in terms of depth-first search along the `left` or `right`, as appropriate.
-Methods such as `.minimum` and `.maximum` can be implemented optimally since the data structure already encodes the ordering, which assumes that the `Order` instance is consistent across all method calls.
+Methods such as `.minimum` and `.maximum` are optimal because the data structure already encodes the ordering.

 It is worth noting that some typeclass methods *cannot* be implemented as efficiently as we would like.
 Consider the signature of `Foldable.element`